sajjadGG/book-python/basics/control-flow/exception.rst

     #     ^
     # IndentationError: unexpected indent

+``TypeError`` - Operation or function is applied to an object of inappropriate type:

 .. code-block:: python
-    :caption: ``TypeError`` - Operation or function is applied to an object of inappropriate type
     :emphasize-lines: 3,7,11,15

     42 + 'a'